Staphylococcus/brain-from-brane/docs/glossary.md

 ### Collective Consciousness
 The shared information processing and meaning-making capabilities that emerge when multiple agents coordinate their cognitive activities through cultural transmission and social interaction mechanisms.

+### Compatibility Matching
+The process by which information systems achieve adoption and persistence through structural alignment with host capabilities, cognitive architecture, social context, and resource constraints.
+Compatibility matching represents a key mechanism of [organizational agency](#organizational-agency), where systems succeed not through persuasion but by providing more efficient pathways for accomplishing tasks or meeting needs.
+Educational curricula that match students' developmental capacities and software interfaces that align with user expectations exemplify compatibility matching dynamics.

 ### Competitive Dynamics
 The processes by which different information systems, agents, or organizational patterns compete for resources, substrates, and influence within shared environments, driving evolutionary development and structural optimization.